MatthewJDavis/matthewjdavis.github.io/_posts/2018-11-18-azure-container-instance-teamcity.md

 Next step is to limit what the Service Principal can do in the Azure subscription(s).
 I like to limit to a specific resource group and will create a custom role that limits the Service Principal to be able to take actions on container instance groups within the resource group and nothing else.

-First the policy below should be saved as a JSON document and in the Assingnable Scope property, update with the subscription ID.
+First the policy below should be saved as a JSON document.
+In the Assignable Scope property, update with the subscription ID.
 This policy allows the Principal to carry out any action against the container groups but could be locked down even further if required.

-Update subscription-id-here with Azure SubscriptionID ```Get-AzureRmSubscription```
+Update subscription-id-here with Azure SubscriptionID (You can use to following Cmdlet to get it: ```Get-AzureRmSubscription```).

 ```json
 {